-The Museum of Zoology is home to a huge variety of recent and fossil animals.
-Its collections include those made by great naturalists of the past, rare and extinct animals such as Dodo skeletal remains from Mauritius, a Great Auk skin and treasures from Darwin's Beagle voyage.
-The Museum, housed in the University's David Attenborough Building, features some of the geologically oldest fossil mammals, recently extinct Tasmanian thylacines and many other specimens important for scientific research today.
+The Museum of Zoology is home to a huge variety of recent and fossil animals, including collections made by great naturalists of the past.
+Its collections include rare and extinct animals, a great auk skin and treasures from Darwin's Beagle voyage.

-You can use the 'Give online' button to make a gift now.
-To make a gift offline or to discuss other sponsorship opportunities, please contact Rachel French by telephone: +44 1223 336650 or by email: email@example.com.
+You can make a gift online using a credit or debit card.
+Alternatively, to make a gift offline or to discuss other sponsorship opportunities, please contact Lisa Sneath by telephone: +44 (0)1223 336650 or by email: email@example.com.